Compare & Save on Conveyancing Solicitors

 The Help to Buy: Shared Equity scheme is similar to shared ownership but has a few main differences.
 Like shared ownership, shared equity is aimed at people with lower incomes who are struggling to get on the property ladder.

-To be eligible for shared equity, you don’t have to be a first time buyer and there is no maximum limit on your household income, meaning the scheme is open to anyone.
+To be eligible for shared equity, you don’t have to be a first time buyer and there is no maximum limit on your household income.
+This means that the scheme is open to anyone.
 It’s essentially aimed at people struggling to get together a 20% or higher deposit.

-You will have to get together a 5% deposit and the government will lend you up to 20% (40% if you’re in London) for the rest of your deposit, taking out a mortgage for the remainder of the purchase.
+You'll have to collect a 5% deposit and the government will lend you up to 20% (40% if you’re in London) for the rest of your deposit, taking out a mortgage for the remainder of the purchase.
 The government loan will be interest free for the first 5 years, then you will start to pay interest on the original loan.

 Shared equity is open to anyone looking to buy a house with the only restriction being the house price.
 The property must be new build and not cost more than £600,000 or £300,000 in Wales.
 The main aim is to help people gather a deposit to put down on the house.